askmetoo/rego_api/README.md

 ## You can execute the script by typing
 ```
-> next         // Runs all tasks from the diagram
+> next         // Runs all "engine" or automated tasks from the diagram.
 > type cat     // sets the type of fact to cat
 > next         // Runs the final task which should print out the fact.
 ```

+## TODO:
+SpiffExtensions should likely be factored out into a library that other systems will use to load diagrams and provide apis.
+This directory contains custom implementations of BPMN parsers and Tasks that can take advantage of Camunda's custom tags within BPMN.